AsanHO/chocolatetalk/README.md

 # chocolate talk clone code

-this app was made by HTML,CSS
-what is DS Store?
+this app was made by HTML,CSS,MY BLOOD what is DS Store?